How To Overclock Your CPU

 Closing Thoughts

-Overclocking by following this type of guide can be much simpler than it really is.
+Overclocking by following this type of guide can be much simpler than it truly is.

-But, keep in mind, even when it’s easy, overclocking might not always be such a great idea.
-Sometimes, performance improvements are minuscule while temperatures considerably rise, which could hinder the performance of other components in your computer.
+But, keep in mind, even when it’s easy, overclocking might not always be such a wise idea.
+Sometimes, performance improvements are minuscule while temperatures significantly rise, which could hinder the performance of other components in your computer.